Rival420/ITonTAP/content/hackthebox/_index.md

 description: "Brain dumps, walkthroughs, and random pwning logs from my Hack The Box adventures."
 ---

-Welcome to my cozy little infodump corner 🧠💥
+Welcome to my infodump corner 🧠💥
 Here you'll find notes, walkthroughs, weird tricks, and other echoes of chaos from my time on [Hack The Box](https://hackthebox.com).

 Whether it’s rooted boxes or infuriating challenge puzzles — it all lives here.